OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ##### Transaction Signing Using Push Notifications and PKI

-The best way to implement step-up authentication is by leveraging the device Keychain.
+In transaction signing, the user is prompted for authentication to approve critical transactions.
+The best way to implement this is using asymmetric cryptography.
 The app generates a public/private key pair on user sign-up and enrolls the public key with the back end.
+The private key is stored securely in the device keystore.
 To authorize a transaction, the back end sends a push notification containing the transaction data to the mobile app.
 The user asking to confirm or deny the transaction.
 If confirmed, the user is prompted to unlock the Keychain (by entering PIN or fingerprint) and the data is signed with user's private key.
 The signed transaction is then sent to the server, which verifies the signature using the user's public key.

 ##### Supplementary Mechanisms

-The authentication scheme may be supplemented with [passive contextual authentication](http://www.mtechpro.com/2016/newsletter/may/Ping_Identity_best-practices-stepup-mfa-3001.pdf "Best Practices for Step-up Multi-factor Authentication"), which can incorporate:
+An authentication scheme may be supplemented with [passive contextual authentication](http://www.mtechpro.com/2016/newsletter/may/Ping_Identity_best-practices-stepup-mfa-3001.pdf "Best Practices for Step-up Multi-factor Authentication"), which can incorporate:

 - Geolocation
 - IP address